banner

 “8”

-It is said to be the “numerical symbol” of the number 8.
+is said to be the “numerical symbol” of the number 8.

 This concept is not only misleading and absurd but also incorrect.
-(What is the number for “8 / 3”?)
+(What is the number “8 / 3”?)

 Minsky points out: “The problem with new math is that you have to understand it every time you use it.”

-The work of Piaget and others on the foundations and forms of children's thinking provides a fairly compelling argument that computers are almost an ideal medium for expressing children's epistemology.
-What is an “operational model” if not an algorithm for achieving goals?
-Algorithms are quite informal and do not necessarily have to be logically consistent (anyone who has ever spent hours debugging a program knows this well).
-This aligns with children's perspectives, which are global and interested in structure rather than strictly “truth.”
-On the other hand, computers also help form skills related to “thinking”: strategies and tactics, planning, observing causal chains, debugging, and refining, etc. A child rarely has the opportunity to practice these skills in a patient, secluded, and interesting environment!
+The work of Piaget and others on the foundations and forms of children's thinking presents a fairly compelling argument that computers are almost an ideal medium for expressing children's epistemology.
+If not algorithms, what are “operational models,” the programs that achieve goals?
+Algorithms are quite informal, not necessarily logically consistent (anyone who has ever spent hours debugging a program knows this well).
+This aligns with children's perspectives, which are global, interested in structure rather than strictly “truth.”
+On the other hand, computers also help form skills related to “thinking”: strategies and tactics, planning, observing causal chains, debugging, and refining, etc. A child rarely has the opportunity to practice these skills in a patient, hidden, and interesting environment!

 DynaBook#

 “Books” can now be “instantiated” rather than purchased or checked out.
-One can imagine vending machines allowing reading information (from encyclopedias to the latest adventures of whimsical women), but preventing file extraction until payment is made.
+One can imagine vending machines allowing reading information (from encyclopedias to the latest adventures of a whimsical woman), but preventing file extraction until payment is made.
 The ability to easily copy and “own” personal information may not undermine existing markets, just as simple electrostatic copying enhanced the development of publishing (rather than harming it as some predicted), and the advent of tapes did not damage the record industry but provided a way to organize personal music.
 Most people are not interested in acting as pirates; rather, they enjoy exchanging and playing with what they own.

 Display#

-In summary, the display surface should be liquid crystal, with at least 80-100 raster points/inch, with an aspect ratio of about 2 points for each point in the vertical direction, and a total raster number of about 1024 x1024.
+In summary, the display surface should be liquid crystal, with at least 80-100 raster points/inch, with an aspect ratio of about 2 points for each point in the vertical direction, with a total raster number of about 1024 x1024.

 Keyboard#

-Four strain gauges installed under the corners of the panel will record the position of any touch, within a close range of 3/16 inches.
-The bottom of the display panel can be textured in various ways to allow touch typing.
+Four strain gauges installed under the corners of the panel will record the position of any touch within a close range of 3/16 inches.
+The bottom of the display panel can be textured in various ways to allow for touch typing.
 This arrangement allows a font of an input to be displayed on the keys, special characters can be windowed, and user identifiers can be selected with a single touch.

 File Storage#